 There are a few things I could wish for right now;

-That EMS drivers not use their deafening horns and pulsating sirens unless on an actual emergency call,
+that EMS drivers not use their brain rupturing sirens unless on an actual emergency call,

-And, that in my next life I can come back as a sassy female character in one of Walter Mosley’s “Easy Rawlins” mystery series.
+and, that in my next life I come back as a complicated, edgy female character in one of Walter Mosley’s ‘Easy Rawlins’ mystery novels.

 (Excerpt from ‘Cinnamon Kiss’ by Walter Mosley)

 “But you never said you loved him,” I said.

 “Love is an old-fashioned concept,” she replied in university-ese.
 “The human race developed love to make families cohesive.
 It’s just a tool you put back in the closet when you’re done with it.”

 “And then you take it out again when someone strikes your fancy?”

 “Love is like a man’s thing,” she told me.
 “It gets all hot and bothered for a while there, but then after it’s over it goes to sleep.”

 “Not me, ” I said.
 “Not tonight.”

 I forced myself to get dressed and ready to go.